PrabhjotxSingh/quickshift/TaskList.md

 7. **Create** a robust matching algorithm using Python and machine learning techniques to efficiently connect businesses with available workers based on location, availability, and required competencies.
 (Jacob, Prabhjot)

-8. **Develop** RESTful APIs to enable communication between the frontend and backend systems, ensuring smooth data flow and functionality.
+8. **Develop** RESTful APIs to enable communication between the frontend and backend systems, ensuring smooth data flow and functionality (Ibrahim).

 9. **Implement** user authentication and authorization mechanisms using OAuth 2.0 and JWT to ensure secure access for all users.
 (Russell)